andrew51017/FormulaPi/README.md

 # Python Web App

-TODO.
+* Web Application written in Python using Flask.
+* Web Application controls the final hardware build via RPI.GPIO and ServoBlaster.

 # Ionic App.

-* The app will use the Ionic Framework to create a HTML5 app that will appear as a Native App.
+* The app uses the Ionic Framework to create a HTML5 app that will appear as a Native App.
-* This app will then use Angular, as embedded in Ionic, to consume the services offered via the web application.
+* AngularJS is used within Ionic to consume the web service functions via AJAX.